GypsyDangerous/Cobalt-BASIC/README.md

-# Custom python programming language
+# Cobalt BASIC
-working, basic programming language interpreted by python
+Cobalt BASIC is a simple programming language with syntax inspired by python and javascript with an aim for readability and understandablility.
+It is the fastest langauge ever because it is interpreted by python, but it will get the job done for simple tasks
 ## Files
  - **main.py**
         - Contains the shell for running programs in my programming language